My Confessions as a Struggling Writer—The Trenches of My Visionary Fight

 I didn't know how to tell anyone!

-"Why do we need that?
-We have to focus on the essentials first."
 I was very surprised at that reaction.
 Something was off about it.
 I didn't know how to describe it at the time.
 Like, why would somebody react by talking about basic needs to cool ideas?
 Do people react to a gourmet, world-class Wagyu udon dish with "Eh, I don't need it because I don't suffer from malnutrition!"
 Come on, we need to use our imaginary taste buds and let your mouth water!
 It's a cool idea.
-Don't you think cool ideas make people react with excitement?
+What surprises me is don't you think that cool ideas make people react with excitement?
 Come on, don't people love salt, spices, and the savory—that food smells good and tastes good?
-Yes, essentials do come first.
-But visionary heart, team unity, and a shared course to chart is what is most essential.

 During the meeting where we were creating a poster.

-"We don't have enough people"
+"We don't have enough people."

 Around this time is when I began to realize—I was in the visionary trenches.
+We would have to go for meeting by meeting.
+This was going to take much longer than I thought.
+I figured it'd be long before we'd have enough opportunity like club faire.
 And I took it upon myself—a long, muddy trench to fulfill this.

 There is so much more to say about this, and I am very eager to share what happens next and how the story evolves from here with you, and all your fellow readers here.
 But up until here is all I have time for now.